wjakob/nanobind/docs/api_core.rst

 .. c:macro:: NB_MAKE_OPAQUE(T)

-   The macro registers a partial template specialization pattern for the type `T` that marks it as *opaque*, mening that nanobind won't try to run its type casting template machinery on it.
+   The macro registers a partial template specialization pattern for the type `T` that marks it as *opaque*, meaning that nanobind won't try to run its type casting template machinery on it.

    This is useful when trying to register a binding for `T` that is simultaneously